iamnbutler/iamnbutler.github.io/posts/2019-12-08-to-the-best-of-days.md

 ---
 post_visible: true
-status: draft
+status: published
-title: Got Married ✌🏽
+title: To the best of days
-subtitle: nbd
+subtitle: Days like these are few and far between.
+A reflection.
-slug: 2019-12-08-got-married
+slug: 2019-12-08-to-the-best-of-days
 custom_slug: got-married
 date: '2019-12-08'
 author: Nate Butler